 Field hockey injuries are similar to other field sports such as soccer due to the sudden bursts of speed and changes of direction.
 Hardball and sticks increase the likelihood of contusions and lacerations.

-Fractures to the feet – A metatarsal fracture is a break to one of the five long metatarsal bones in the foot and is usually caused by a direct impact or trauma.
+A metatarsal fracture is a break to one of the five long metatarsal bones in the foot and is usually caused by a direct impact or trauma.
 Symptoms include acute and severe foot pain at the time of injury.
 There will likely be rapid swelling and the athlete will be unable to weight bear.
 A visible deformity in the foot may be noticed and bruising will usually develop within 24 hours.
-Read more on fracture treatment.

 Cartilage meniscus injury

-Cartilage meniscus injury – A torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
+A torn meniscus is a tear to the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
 It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.
 Treatment depends on how bad the injury is and may require surgery.
 Symptoms include pain on the inside of the knee which may be of sudden onset but can also occur gradually.
-Read more on causes and treatment of meniscus injury.

 Should I seek professional treatment?